dtcenter/METplus/docs/Users_Guide/getting_started.rst

 Questions to ask when applying METplus to a new testing and evaluation project
 ------------------------------------------------------------------------------

-If a user is new to developing a verification or evaluation system or to using METplus, there are questions that should be considered to help determine which tools to use and how to set up METplus.
+If a user is new to the concept of developing a verification or evaluations system, there are questions that should be considered to help determine which tools to use and how to set up METplus.

-* First and foremost, what are the questions need to be answered with this testing and evaluation project?
+* First and foremost, what are the questions that need to be answered with this testing and evaluation project?

 * What type of forecasts and type of observations will be used and how